CosmWasm/testnets/devops/big-dipper/README.md

 # Set up a Block explorer

 These instructions work for a machine running Ubuntu 20.04.
+**Make sure you setup an external volume named /mnt/db-volume to keep big-dipper data to preserve data in case of update**

 First, copy all files from this directory to the machine: